vpelletier/python-libusb1/README.rst

 1.10.1 (yanked)
 ---------------

-NOTE: Release yanked_ frop pypi and re-released as 2.0.0.
+NOTE: Release yanked_ from pypi and re-released as 2.0.0.

 2.0.0
 -----